 A limited number of scholarships are available to course participants from Tennessee.
 Scholarships cover $295 of the $395 early registration fee, and do not include hotel, travel or meals.
 Scholarship recipients will be required to pay $100 of the tuition cost, which will not be refundable should the participant withdraw from the course.
 Applications must be received by: (TBA) to be considered.

 If applying for a scholarship, please register for the class to save a seat and choose the "Invoice" option.
 If a scholarship is not received, the participant may decide to keep the seat or withdraw at the time of notification with no penalty.
 Scholarships are non-transferable.

 Applications for scholarships can be downloaded here Scholarship Application.

 The attire for the course is business casual.

 Sharon Younger is President and founder of Younger Associates, LLC, an economic research and strategic planning firm that provides services to businesses, economic development organizations and transportation agencies.

 Dr. Younger has twenty-five years of experience in her field and is a frequent speaker at national conferences for professional organizations.
 She is an instructor for the Economic Development Institute, University of Oklahoma, Auburn University, University of Tennessee and CETYS University in Mexico.

 Before founding Younger Associates, Dr. Younger was an associate professor of market research and advertising at Union University where she launched and became director of the university’s Center for Business and Economic Services.
 Prior to her work at Union University, Dr. Younger worked in market research for the Allied-Signal Corporation.

-Recognized nationally as a leading researcher in the field of demographic and labor market analysis, Dr. Younger and her firm have successfully completed regional and statewide labor market analyses for clients in twenty-two states.
+Recognized nationally as a leading researcher in the field of demographic and labor market analysis, Dr. Younger and her firm have successfully completed regional and statewide labor market analyses for clients in twenty-three states.